ucb-art/bag3_readthedocs/docs/source/dependencies.rst

     * devtoolset-8 (compilers)
     * rh-git29 (git with nice visual colors; newer git versions don't track symlinks)

 #.
-Copy the ``environment.yml`` from this documentation repo.
-It can be accessed with this `link`_.
-Build a miniconda3 environment from the file:
+Copy the ``environment.yml`` from this `link`_ in the documentation repo, and update the
+   ``prefix`` in the last line to your desired location.
+Then build a miniconda3 environment from the yml file:

     .. code-block:: bash